k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 3. Fabric looks for kid in the JWK set which was published by the Athurization server.
 4. Fabric verifies the JWT using the JWK matched key.

-> Note that Fabric, as the Resource Server, is agnostic to the OAuth grant types and flows, i.e. either Authorization Code or Client Credentials.
+> Note: Fabric, being the Resource Server, is agnostic to the OAuth grant types and flows, i.e. either Authorization Code or Client Credentials.

 ### Basic Authentication